Many of us have been asked to provide a clean catch urine sample at some point, even if we didn’t realize it at the time.

 Solving The Puzzle That Is Recurrent UTI

 Even when following these steps carefully, it can still be hard to get it right.
-Using a collection device such as the Peezy Midstream can help minimize risks of contamination even further.
+Using a collection device can help minimize risks of contamination even further.
 This is particularly true for those who are pregnant, or who have limited mobility or capacity at the time of collecting their sample.

 Other things to take into consideration may include the time of day.
-First thing in the morning when your urine is most concentrated may provide a different result to an evening sample after you’ve been moving around all day.
+First thing in the morning when your urine is most concentrated may provide a different result to an evening sample after you’ve been moving around all day and drinking fluids.